fis/dot-xmonad/README.md

 Well, if you are sure you *want* to...

-Personally I use this on some Ubuntu systems, integramated with Gnome, with a single (bottom of one screen) gnome-panel instance in place to contain all those fancy and modern indicator applets, tray midgets, and whatnot.
-For that sort of setup, you'd want to install `libghc6-xmonad-dev` and `libghc6-xmonad-contrib-dev` from the Ubuntu repositories; that makes it easier to hook it up to Gnome (pre-made .desktop files and all that).
-Also install `cabal-install`; then `cabal install` the packages `dbus-core`, `regex-posix` and `split`.

-In addition, you might want to use the SVN version of dzen2 (`svn checkout http://dzen.googlecode.com/svn/trunk/ dzen`), at least while the Ubuntu-packaged version does not do Xft fonts.
-(Well, either that, or opt for not using a Xft font; edit `dzen2-update.hs` accordingly.)

-To hook this up as the Gnome window manager, just `gconftool-2 -s /desktop/gnome/session/required_components/windowmanager xmonad --type string` and then use a "classic Gnome" sort of session.
-It is also theoretically possible to make a separate Gnome session thing for XMonad, but I haven't bothered.
+These days I use this on Debian without a desktop environment in place.
+If you're curious, see earlier versions for a Gnome-integrated system.

+To use it on Debian, I've installed `libghc-xmonad-dev` and `libghc-xmonad-contrib-dev` as well as `cabal-install` from the Debian repositories; then used `cabal install` the packages `dbus`, `regex-posix`, `split` and `alsa-mixer`.

+I also use the latest development version of dzen2; it used to be the case that released dzen2 versions did not do Xft fonts, though this may have changed.

+The volume control keybindings have been designed for a pure-ALSA system and might not be very optimal if you have PulseAudio in place.